South Queensferry to Cramond Walk Through Dalmeny Estate

-The South Queensferry to Cramond Walk, also called the Shore Walk, is a 5.4-mile trail that takes you through the scenic Dalmeny Estate outside Edinburgh.
+The South Queensferry to Cramond Walk, also called the Shore Walk or the Dalmeny Estate Walk, is a 5.4-mile trail that takes you through the scenic Dalmeny Estate outside Edinburgh.
 Perfect for a day out!

 CRAMOND | SCOTLAND

-The Shore Walk (5.4 miles from Hawes Inn to Cramond Brig bus stop) from South Queensferry to Cramond is an all-season walk.
+The Shore Walk (5.4 miles from Hawes Inn to Cramond Brig bus stop), also known as the Dalmeny Estate Walk, follows the coast from South Queensferry to Cramond.
+It is an all-season walk and one of the best walks in Edinburgh.
 In spring, there are flowers.
 New leaves are just beginning to sprout.
 Green grass taking over the browns of winter.
 Snowdrops nodding in copses.
 Primulas.
 Bright yellow gorse.
 In summer, the trees are green.
 There is birdsong everywhere.
 Come autumn and you can watch the leaves turn.
 Oranges, reds, and bright browns grace the path.
 In winter, after a smattering of snow, the trails are white and peaceful.
 The solitude is musical: just your footsteps on the gravel and the waves lapping at the shore.
-Every season brings its own gifts.
+Every season brings its gifts.

 Also Read: Planning a move to Scotland?
 Read Moving to Scotland on the Skilled Worker Visa: A Complete Guide for information on applying for visas, buying flight tickets, opening bank accounts, finding accommodation, and more.